addieoG/Project-One-SOYA/README.md

 ## **Future-Enhancements**
 I think in the future I would like to revist this site and turn into something great.
 I think with some more time spent in planning, a better understanding of CSS and responsive design, thrown in with some Java Script, I think this site could really serve a purpose.

-You  can find the live site via the following URL - [Modern Buddhism live webpage](https://dnlbowers.github.io/modern-buddhism/index.html)
+## **Deployment**
-***
+I deployed the page on GitHub pages, the live site can be found at the following URL - [SOYA.SC live webpage](https://addieog.github.io/Project-One-SOYA/)

 ## **Credits**
 ### **Honorable mentions**
 This project could not have happened without the support of the following people listed in no particular order: